Haolab-BIG/ChIP-seq_Chromatin-Immunoprecipitation-sequence/README.md

 As illustrated in the figure, \
 (i) yellow circles represent the steps where commands need to be entered; \
-(ii) gray circles indicate the data types handled at different steps; \
-(iii) pink dashed rectangular boxes represent the output results after processing at each step.
+(ii) pink dashed rectangular boxes represent the output results after processing at each step.

-We will proceed by structuring our workflow according to (iii).
+We will proceed by structuring our workflow according to (ii).
 ## Part II
 ## Part III
 ## Part IV